 Aaron Judge Home Run Odds

-Caesars New York and FanDuel New York have both listed Judge’s season home runs total at 61.5.
-Here are the odds at both sportsbooks.
+Caesars New York has listed Judge’s season home runs total at 61.5.
+Here are the odds:

 By placing the heavier juice on the under, the oddsmakers are not confident that Judge will get to 62 home runs — a magical number for Yankees fans (more on that later).